Serving Others in Many Ways

 In eighth grade, Evan developed a bluegrass version of the national anthem, and had opportunity that year to play it at the AAU Junior Olympic Games in Houston, and at a Tampa Bay Rays – Texas Rangers Major League baseball game.
 Playing the anthem added another level to his public performances, and enabled him to reach thousands at a time.

-When Evan’s parents moved to Arizona in summer 2014 after his father’s military retirement, Evan began performing for residents at Phoenix assisted living facilities and at weekly mass at St. Thomas the Apostle church even before his parents had found a place to live.
+When Evan’s parents moved to Arizona after his father’s military retirement, Evan began performing for residents at Phoenix assisted living facilities and at weekly mass at St. Thomas the Apostle church even before his parents had found a place to live.
 Shortly thereafter, he became the youngest Arizona musician performing with Musicians on Call for child cancer patients at the Phoenix Children’s Hospital.

-Evan’s community outreach through music has generated far more requests to play than he can accommodate.
+Evan’s community outreach through music has generated far more annual requests to perform than he can accommodate.
 In addition to performing hundreds of volunteer hours at his church and senior facilities, he also performed the national anthem multiple times in large public venues, including four times for Major League baseball, at the Phoenix Veterans Day Parade, Veterans Day ceremonies, and functions for the Arizona Veterans Hall of Fame, the Marine Corps Scholarship Foundation, the Arizona chapter of the Tuskegee Airmen, and at a presidential campaign rally.

 Awarded the Presidential Volunteer Service Award twice, Evan’s volunteerism grew throughout high school, and as a senior in high school, he was recognized as the 2017 City of Phoenix Outstanding Young Man of the Year .
 His volunteerism has continued into college with Musicians on Call, as well as serving as a tutor for middle school and high school students in Providence, RI.